NeoKokuxz/CPWork/README.md

 - [x] added backgroup to make the UI more soft.
 - [x] Load up logo for the app.
 - [x] added auto-layout constraint to fit all the screen sizes.
+- [x] added custmized App icon for all the iphone models.
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: